 This Holiday Season, Remember Everyone Deployed

 While many of us are (understandably) focused inward, we often neglect to consider those who are working tirelessly to support and defend our freedoms.
-While many of us stateside are unable to participate in holiday gatherings due to the COVID-19 pandemic, there are patriots overseas that won't even be able to call, email, or FaceTime their loved ones.
+As we navigate this holiday season, there are patriots overseas that won't even be able to call, email, or FaceTime their loved ones.
 Some have been apart from their families and in harm's way for months, or even years.

 I can guarantee that their loved ones back home haven't forgotten.

-It is rumored that the symbolic gesture of wearing red on Fridays to "Remember Everyone Deployed" was established in the early 2000s through a series chain emails, of all things.
+It is rumored that the symbolic gesture of wearing red on Fridays to "Remember Everyone Deployed" was established in the early 2000s through a series of chain emails, of all things.
 No one has been able to pinpoint the exact origin of the young tradition.
-Regardless, with a majority of Americans celebrating Christmas this Friday I encourage all of you to do more than just don your favorite red sweater in homage.
+Regardless, with a majority of Americans celebrating Christmas in a couple of weeks I encourage all of you to do more than just don your favorite red sweater in homage.

 Overarchingly, the greatest way we can render honor to those who make our freedom possible is to live a life of gratitude and service to others.
 At a minimum, I humbly ask that you hold current service members, veterans, those who made the ultimate sacrifice, and their family members in your thoughts and prayers this holiday season.

 Oh, and don't forget to wear red, too.

 Adam Braatz is the Vice President of Communications & Programming for the Wisconsin Veterans Chamber of Commerce and a veteran of the US Air Force.